Russ Landry, PE

 he/him

-As a senior research engineer, Russ plays various roles in projects that contribute to cost-effective energy savings in buildings.
-These roles have included: recommissioning existing buildings; providing support for utility efficiency programs; conducting building energy simulations; leading reviews of building plans and simulation submittals for compliance with energy code and above code programs; energy code and above-code program development; and serving as principal investigator for field research, technology and market studies.
+Prior to leading the engineering team, Russ played various roles in projects that contribute to cost-effective energy savings in buildings.
+These roles have included recommissioning existing buildings, providing support for utility efficiency programs, conducting building energy simulations, leading reviews of building plans and simulation submittals for compliance with energy code and above code program, energy code and above-code program development, and serving as principal investigator for field research, technology, and market studies.